Kimberly-Rodriguez/KR_Portfolio/README.md

 ## Tools

-- This project was built using HTML, CSS and React principles.
+- This project was built using HTML, CSS, Bootstrap and React principles.

 ## Contact